gtech-mulearn/mulearn/readme.md

 dev branch is open for collaboration and serves as the development environment where contributors can work on new features and bug fixes before they are merged into other branches.

-dev-server is the main branch where the source code of HEAD always reflects a state with the latest delivered development changes for the next release
+dev-server is the main branch where the source code of HEAD always reflects a state with the latest delivered development changes for the next release.

 origin/production is the main branch where the source code of HEAD always reflects a production-ready state.